shebashio/bigbang/docs/guides/deployment-scenarios/sso-quickstart.md

 # Steps

 1. This document assumes you have already gone through and are familiar with the generic quick-start guide.
 1. Given two Virtual Machines (VMs) (i.e, each with 8 CPU cores/32 GB ram) that are each set up for SSH, turn the two VMs into two single node k3d clusters.

-Why two VMs?
-Two reasons:

-1. It works around k3d only supporting 1 LB, but Keycloak needs its LB with TCP_PASSTHROUGH.
-1. This mimics the way the Big Bang team recommends Keycloak be deployed in production, giving it its dedicated cluster (**NOTE:** from a technical standpoint nothing is stopping it from being hosted on the same cluster).
+Using two k3d clusters reduces the publicly exposed surface area to Keycloak alone, securing all mission applications in their own private network.
+Due to the security benefits, this is how the Big Bang team recommends Keycloak be deployed in production.

 1. Use Big Bang demo workflow to turn one k3d cluster into a Keycloak Cluster.
 1. Use Big Bang demo workflow to turn one k3d cluster into a Workload Cluster.
 1. In the Keycloak Cluster:
-   * Deploy Keycloak.
+   1. Deploy Keycloak.
-   * Create a Human User and Service Account for the authdemo service.
+   1. Create a Human User and Service Account for the authdemo service.
 1. In the Workload Cluster:
-   * Deploy a mock mission application.
+   1. Deploy a mock mission application.
-   * Protect the mock mission application, by deploying and configuring auth service to interface with Keycloak and require users to log in to Keycloak and be in the correct authorization group before being able to access the mock mission application.
+   1. Protect the mock mission application, by deploying and configuring auth service to interface with Keycloak and require users to log in to Keycloak and be in the correct authorization group before being able to access the mock mission application.

 ## Differences between this Guide and the Generic Quick-Start Guide

-* Topics explained in previous quick start guides won't have notes or they will be less detailed.
+* Topics explained in previous quick start guides won't have notes, or they will be less detailed.
 * The previous quick start supported deploying k3d to either localhost or remote VM, this quick start only supports deployment to remote VMs.
 * The previous quick start supported multiple Linux distributions, this one requires Ubuntu 20.04, and it must be configured for passwordless sudo (**NOTE:** this guide has more automation of prerequisites, so we needed a standard to automate against).
 * The automation also assumes Admin's Laptop has a Unix Shell (Mac, Linux, or Windows Subsystem for Linux).